What is IoT Plug and Play?

-IoT Plug and Play Preview enables solution developers to integrate devices with their solutions without writing any embedded code.
-At the core of IoT Plug and Play is a device capability model schema that describes device capabilities.
-This schema is a JSON document that's structured as a set of interfaces that include definitions of:
+IoT Plug and Play enables solution builders to integrate smart devices with their solutions without any manual configuration.
+At the core of IoT Plug and Play, is a device model that a device uses to advertise its capabilities to an IoT Plug and Play-enabled application.
+This model is structured as a set of elements that define:

-- Properties that represent the read-only and read/write state of a device or other entity.
-For example, a device serial number may be a read-only property and a target temperature on a thermostat may be a read/write property.
+- Properties that represent the read-only or writable state of a device or other entity.
+For example, a device serial number may be a read-only property and a target temperature on a thermostat may be a writable property.

-- Telemetry that is the data emitted by a device, whether the data is a regular stream of sensor readings, an occasional error, or information message.
+- Telemetry that's the data emitted by a device, whether the data is a regular stream of sensor readings, an occasional error, or an information message.

 - Commands that describe a function or operation that can be done on a device.
 For example, a command could reboot a gateway or take a picture using a remote camera.

-You can reuse interfaces across device capability models to make collaboration easier and to speed up development.
+You can group these elements in interfaces to reuse across models to make collaboration easier and to speed up development.

 This article outlines: